Ulster Special Constabulary: Irish War of Independence (1920–22)

 Deployment of the USC during the Anglo-Irish War provided the Northern Ireland government with its own territorial militia to fight the IRA.
 The use of Specials to reinforce the RIC also allowed for the re-opening of over 20 barracks in rural areas which had previously been abandoned because of IRA attacks.
 The cost of maintaining the USC in 1921–22 was £1,500,000.

 Their conduct towards the Catholic population was criticised on a number of occasions.
 In February 1921, Specials and UVF men burned down ten Catholic houses in the County Fermanagh village of Roslea after a Special who lived in the village was shot and wounded.
 Following the death of a Special Constable near Newry on 8 June 1921, it was alleged that Specials and an armed mob were involved in the burning of 161 Catholic homes and the death of 10 Catholics.
 An inquest advised that the Special Constabulary "should not be allowed into any locality occupied by people of an opposite denomination."
 The government suggested the recruitment of more Catholics to form "Catholic only" patrols to cover Catholic areas, but this was not acted upon.

 After the Truce between the IRA and the British on 11 July 1921, the USC was demobilised by the British and the IRA was given official recognition while peace talks were ongoing.
 However, the force was remobilised in November 1921, after security powers were transferred from London to the Northern Ireland Government.

-Michael Collins planned a clandestine guerilla campaign against Northern Ireland using the IRA.
+Michael Collins planned a clandestine guerrilla campaign against Northern Ireland using the IRA.
 In early 1922, he sent IRA units to the border areas and arms to northern units.
 On 6 December the Northern authorities ordered an end to the Truce with the IRA.

 The Special Constabulary was, as well as an auxiliary to the police, effectively an army under the control of the Northern Ireland administration.
 By incorporating the former UVF into the USC as the C1 Specials, the Belfast government had created a mobile reserve of at least two brigades of experienced troops in addition to the A and B Classes who, between them, made up at least another operational infantry brigade, which could be used in the event of further hostilities, and were in early 1922.